5450: Student Attire and Grooming5450: Student Attire and Grooming holly Thu, 07/11/2019 - 13:35

 5450.1: Student Attire and Grooming5450.1: Student Attire and Grooming holly Thu, 07/11/2019 - 13:38

 I. Prohibited Attire and Grooming.
-Students are required to avoid attire or grooming that disrupts or interferes with the educational process.
+Students are required to avoid attire that disrupts or interferes with the educational process.
 Attire or grooming which contains the following expressions or which has the following effects is prohibited and will subject the student to disciplinary proceedings:

 A. Vulgar or obscene.
 Vulgar or obscene expressions are those which the average person, applying contemporary community standards, would find that when taken as a whole, appeal to prurient interests; or, the expressions depict or describe in a patently offensive way sexual conduct in a manner prohibited by applicable law; or, the expressions, taken as a whole, lack serious literary, artistic, political, or scientific value.